yudumpacin/NLPStudyNotes/README.md

 # NLPStudyNotes
-These notebooks contain my study notes and projects from the Udemy course 'Natural Language Processing (NLP) in Python with 8 Projects'.
+These notebooks contain my study notes and projects about NLP.